 The Christian idea of freedom is based in the concept of man as the image of God.
-The Holy Bible, The Old Testament, The First Book of Moses called Genesis in chapter 1, verse 26 says : Then God said, “Let Us make man in Our image, according to Our likeness;”
+The Holy Bible, The Old Testament, The First Book of Moses, Genesis, Chapter 1, verse 26 reads: Then God said, “Let Us make man in Our image, according to Our likeness;”

 The existentialist emphasis on the ultimacy of human freedom continues to represent an essential ingredient of philosophical thinking.